Raspy. Gravelly. Hoarse.

 However, despite the frequently squeaky voice, Clipp’s Comets hear her message going into the postseason loud and clear.

 Oh, she’s happy with Catonsville’s 14-1 overall record and the school’s county championship victory over Dulaney, but lifting up a state championship trophy at later this month would provide her and her squad the ultimate level of satisfaction.

 “I don’t think that any of us would be happy without a state championship,” said Clipp, who’s in just her second season as head coach.

 “But, we are just taking it one game at a time.
 Our first step was winning counties and our next step is winning regions.
 We have three games to get there, then it’s on to states.”

-So, how does a team go from 9-8 and a regional semifinal exit a year ago to county champions hungry to put up another banner?
+So, how does a team go from 9-8 and a ago to county champions hungry to put up another banner?
 In a word: confidence.

 “I’m happy with the fact that we just come out with a lot more confidence this year,” Clipp said.
 “We are a good team in the county and we can compete in the state.
 Last year, I don’t think we felt like we were as good.
 This year their confidence has really, really made me happy.”

 On top of that self-assurance, the Comets have made strides on every level of the field because their top players have emerged as vocal leaders as the season has progressed.

 Clipp specifically pointed to junior Deb Milani—whose performance last week earned her Baltimore Sun player of the week—and senior Rachel Schwaab as players who’ve filled up the stat sheets with goals and assists while controlling the offensive end of the field vocally and with their play.